 Specifically, the CCWG proposes to make some bylaws provisions harder to change than others.
 Harder to change in two ways: by sharing the authority to authorize changes between the ICANN Board and the ICANN community organized through its SOs and ACs, and by requiring higher thresholds to authorize changes than is the case for ordinary or standard bylaws.

 Such bylaws would be identified as “Fundamental Bylaws”.
-A specified list of bylaws would attain this status, and the following sub-sections explain how bylaws become Fundamental, how the list of Fundamental bylaws is changed, and which bylaws the CCWG proposes should become Fundamental.
+A specified list of bylaws would attain this status, and the following sub-sections explain how bylaws become Fundamental, how the list of Fundamental bylaws is changed, and which bylaws the CCWG-Accountability proposes should become Fundamental.

 Fundamental Bylaws would indirectly contribute to ICANN’s accountability to the global Internet community by making decisions to change its role within the community more widely shared, and more difficult than is currently the case through ICANN processes.

-This is important in the context of the IANA Stewardship transition, where the historic contractual relationship with the U.S. Government provided some assurance that the fundamental nature of ICANN was unlikely to be changed without widespread agreement.
+This is important in the context of the IANA Stewardship Transition, where the historic contractual relationship with the U.S. Government provided some assurance that the fundamental nature of ICANN was unlikely to be changed without widespread agreement.
 Without that relationship, procedural protections and more widely shared decision rights on core components of ICANN should help maintain and build the community’s confidence in ICANN.

-3.2.2 Establishing Fundamental Bylaws
+3B.2 Establishing Fundamental Bylaws